Skip to content

 Espresso, flat white, and batch brew Filter coffee and cold brew Avocado toast and pan con tomate Three-cheese sandwich and savoury toasts Pastries, carrot cake, and croissants

 Food is a meaningful part of the stop.
 The recurring order pattern runs from espresso and oat-milk drinks into savoury breakfast plates, grilled sandwiches, pan con tomate, avocado toast, and a pastry case that seems strong enough to support repeat visits rather than one-off curiosity.
 That breadth matters because Ambu is not just functioning as a fast specialty counter.
 It is one of those Madrid rooms where a proper coffee break can stretch into breakfast, work, or a longer catch-up without the menu running out of reasons to stay.
+In other words, the food does real work rather than decorative work.

 The feel

 The Pez branch sounds small, warm, and genuinely useful.
 Several recent reviews land on the same combination of traits: cosy, intimate, easy to linger in, and still practical enough for working sessions thanks to Wi-Fi and laptop-friendly norms.
 That does not mean endless elbow room.
 The tradeoff looks obvious: this is a tighter Malasaña room, so comfort depends on timing.
 But that compactness is also part of the charm.
 Ambu seems to work best as a smart neighbourhood cafe first and a checklist stop second.
+It feels easy to use in the way a good local cafe should.

 Ambu stays on the shortlist because it joins together a few things Madrid does not always combine in one place: technically strong coffee, a useful all-day food menu, a room that feels approachable rather than doctrinaire, and a wider project that includes workshops and training.
 The 2026 national rankings gave that momentum a public stamp, but the more convincing signal is how often people keep returning to the same points: calibrated coffee, kind guidance, and a space that makes a second visit feel easy.
+That combination makes the original Pez branch worth knowing first.

 What others are saying